olebole/irafdoc/doc/onedspec.package.rst

   <p>
   The <b>onedspec</b> package contains generic tasks for the reduction, analysis, and display of one dimensional spectra.
-The specifics of individual tasks may be found in their IRAF <tt>"help"</tt> pages.
+The specifics of individual tasks may be found in their IRAF <span style="font-family: monospace;">"help"</span> pages.
 This document describes the general and common features of the tasks.
   </p>
   <p>